logo

 Certain foods are known to boost milk production and support a healthy milk supply.
 Here are some nutrient-dense options to consider:

-• Oatmeal: Rich in iron and fibre, oatmeal is believed to increase milk production.
+• Oatmeal: Rich in iron and fiber, oatmeal is believed to increase milk production.

 • Fennel: Fennel seeds and fennel tea have been traditionally used to enhance milk supply.

-• Fenugreek: This herb is commonly used as a galactagogue, a substance that promotes lactation.
+• Fenugreek: This herb is commonly used as a galactagogue, promoting lactation.

-• Garlic: Garlic has been shown to enhance the flavour of breast milk and may increase milk production.
+• Garlic: Garlic has been shown to enhance the flavor of breast milk and may increase milk production.

 • Nuts and seeds: Almonds, flax seeds, and chia seeds are rich in healthy fats and may support milk supply.